neams-th-coe/cardinal/README.md

 The various command line flags you need to pass to run a Cardinal input depends on which application is the master app (`CardinalApp`, `NekApp`, `OpenMCApp`, `SamApp`).
-The `-app` flag indicates which application is to be created as the master application for a given input file.
+The `--app` flag indicates which application is to be created as the master application for a given input file.
 If you omit `--app <app>`, then by default the input file is run with `CardinalApp`.
 Otherwise, valid options are: